joelkp/ranoise/README.md

 Variations of SplitMix32 are intuitively part of the main competition, given that SplitMix64 is a good PRNG which passes BigCrush.
 The 32-bit version of SplitMix does poorer in testing with both TestU01 (failing some Crush and more BigCrush tests) and PractRand, however.
 Higher-quality variations of ranoise32 do better in testing.

 #### `splitmix32a`
 A seemingly popular variation of SplitMix32 changes the first bitshift length from 16 to 15.
-It is included under the name `splitmix32a` in this repository, and fares a little better than plain `splitmix32` in Crush and BigCrush tests.
+It is included under the name `splitmix32a` in this repository, and fares slightly better than plain `splitmix32` in Crush and BigCrush tests (5 or 4 failures in Crush, 9 in BigCrush).
 In PractRand, this variation fails during the 1 GB stage, whereas plain `splitmix32` fails in the preceding 512 MB round.
 ```
 uint32_t splitmix32a_next(uint32_t *pos) {
         uint32_t x = *pos += 2654435769UL;